Clue-Chasers/cc-master/README.md

 # Clue Chasers
 This is the up-to-date repository for all information found in the [Clue Chasers Discord Server](https://discord.gg/cluechasers)
-All changes made will live here, and everyone is free to use this information as they like, under our [Creative Commons License](LICENSE).
+All changes made will live here, and everyone is free to use this information as they like.

 ## [Discord](https://discord.gg/cluechasers)